ansibleguy/collection_opnsense/docs/use_monit.md

 ## Info

+For mail alerts to work:

+* Don't forget to configure your mailing settings at the general monit page
+* You will also need to set your sender-mail address in the 'format' field using the 'monit_alert' module.
+See the examples below.

 Interfaces for 'monit_services' must be provided as used in the network config (_p.e. 'opt1' instead of 'DMZ'_)
   * per example see menu: 'Interface - Assignments - Interface ID (in brackets)'
   * this brings problems if the interface-names are not the same on both nodes when using HA-setups